 Since the most important part of the toner cartridge is the OPC drum, special attention should be taken with this part.
 To help determine the condition of the OPC Drum, a test print should be taken with the printer's intensity set to the darkest setting.
-This is with the green dial set towards the front of the machine, or set towards the thick end of the wedge shaped scale.
+This is with the slide control towards the right side of the scale, or set towards the thick end of the wedge shaped scale.
 Having the intensity set to the darkest setting will help to show up any OPC drum flaws that may not show up with the intensity set to the normal mid scale.